Forming a triangle between Lansdowne and the CPR tracks to the west and more tracks just north of Dupont.

 The name is relatively new, or new again any way.
 This area was called the Junction Triangle decades ago, but thanks to a local community group called “Fuzzy Boundaries” the area is officially known as the Junction Triangle again since 2009.
 There was a vote put to the neighbourhood and this is what won out.
 Considering the adjacent neighbourhood is called the Junction, it’s a bit confusing.
 And now every one seems to confuse the two, including the resident’s in both neighbourhoods.

 With that said, there is a lot of promise to this place.
-The sleazy strip along Bloor around Landowne still has some grit, though the art galleries and tastebud thrilling eateries are moving in.
+The sleazy strip along Bloor around Lansdowne still has some grit, though the art galleries and tastebud thrilling eateries are moving in.
 A good sign of things to come.
-Along Bloor Street around Symington sits a delightful, little restaurant called Zocalo – it looks humble in a cool and stylish way, but don’t be fooled.
-The food is amazing.
-And I believe this is just the beginning of better things to come.

-And for those of you who would prefer to take you’re bike, then you have the option to use one of Toronto’s best-kept secret – the West Toronto Rail Path.
+And for those of you who would prefer to take you’re bike, then you have the option to use one of Toronto’s ever expanding, non-car, get-around-the-city option – the West Toronto Rail Path.
 The bike path cuts through the city along the tracks.
 When it’s complete (only phase 1 is done so far), it will run all the way from Cariboo Avenue in the northwest corner of the Junction Triangle to Liberty Village.
+There are even preliminary plans to expand even further.

 It was not long ago that this neighbourhood was the last of the inexpensive Toronto neighbourhoods with access to the Bloor/Danforth line.
 Still less expensive that many subway line neighbourhoods, this area is becoming a sought out, in-demand neighbourhood.